 PUBLIC HEARING: Bunnyville Road & Utility Easements- A public hearing was held for several road and utility right-of-way easements for the benefit of numerous homes on allotted and tribal lands in the Bunnyville area.
 This will return on the May 31, 2023 Council meeting agenda for Council action.

-Memorial Day Events -

-The Veterans Office announced the SRPMIC events and activities for 2023 Veterans Memorial
+Memorial Day Events - The Veterans Office announced the SRPMIC events and activities for 2023 Veterans Memorial Day.
 Missing and Murdered Indigenous People (MMIP) & Sober Living Issue - Monica Lewis, GRIC Lt.
 Governor, presented on these matters for information only.

-Intergovernmental Agreement between SRPMIC Social Services and AZ Department of Child Safety - Council approved a resolution approving an intergovernmental agreement between the SRPMIC Department of Social Services and the Arizona Department of Child Safety to facilitate cooperation and support for children in foster care.
+Intergovernmental Agreement between SRPMIC Social Services and AZ Department of Child Safety - Council approved a resolution approving an intergovernmental agreement to consider increasing per-capita to 50%.

-Administrative Reports: Department and operational reports and updates were given by the Community Manager, OCLA Special Assistant, Police Chief, Fire Chief, Vice President.

-Community Member Comments: 1.)
-Community Member provided a report on the Onk Akimel Kiikam's Music and Art Festival.
-2.)
-Community Member requested SHRRP assistance to clear weeds around his home.
-Also, request Council

-to consider increasing per-capita to 50%.
 3.)
-Community Member expressed frustration with the lack of notification regarding the construction on Alma School Road

-Executive Session Items:

-Gaming Enterprise Monthly

-Report, Gaming Legislature

-Update, Amendments to the

-Judicial Conduct and Discipline

-Commission Ordinance, Office

-of General Counsel Legal Mat-
+Community Member expressed frustration with the lack of notification regarding the construction on Alma School Road.
+Executive Session Items: Gaming Enterprise Monthly Report, Gaming Legislature Update, Amendments to the Judicial Conduct and Discipline Commission Ordinance, Office of General Counsel Legal Matters.
 May 18, 2023 - Council Work Session Items: